rmawhinnie/junkbox/2019-01-17-Onboard-Tooling-Documentation.md

 * Tenant_id: Tenant ID that you wish to pull

-* Xstream_url: Xstream URL
+* xstream_url: xstream URL

-### Worlfows
+### Workflows

-#### Xstream.vm.buildmulti
+#### onboarding.vm.buildmulti

-Create VM on Xstream
+Create multiple VMs on Xstream

-GUI: {Stackstomrm URL}/#/actions/xstream.vm.buildmulti
+GUI: {Stackstorm URL}/#/actions/onboarding.vm.buildmulti

-CLI: st2 run xstream.vm.buildmulti
+CLI: st2 run onboarding.vm.buildmulti

 Required Parameters:

+* github_repo - name of the github repo where specfile is store

-* Vms - Json list of vms to build
+* spec_file - name of the yaml file to build from

-Tenant: Name of Tenant to be used in creating VM

-ServiceOffering: Name of Compute Service Offering

-ComputeProfile: The compute Profile Name to be utilized

-Site: Name of the Site to create the VM in

-Template: Name of the VM Temaplte to be referenced in creating VM

-VmName: The display name for this VM

-Description: Description of VM

-NumCpu: The number of virtual CPUs to add to this VM

-RamAllocatedMB: The amount of RAM to allocate to this VM in megabytes

-Disks: List of Disks to be added to VM

-   - Storage: Name of storage pool to pull from

-     StorageProfile: Storage Profile Name

-     CapacityKB: Disk capacity in Kilobytes

-     DeviceKey: Disk Key from VM

-Networks: List of Networks to attach to VM

-  -  NetworkName: Network Name where NIC is going to connect to (required)

-     AdapterType: Type of Network Card to be utilized

-        - 0: Undefined

-        - 1: VirtualE1000

-        - 2: VirtualPcNet32

-        - 3: VirtualVmxnet2

-        - 4: VirtualVmxnet3

-        - 5: VirtualVmxnet

-        - 6: VirtualE1000

-     DeviceKey: NIC device key in the template, or 0 if the new NIC should be added

-     MacAddress: NIC MAC address

-Customizations: Cloud Init Specs to be passed to VM for build"

-#### Xstream.vm.build
+#### onboarding.vm.build

 Build a single VM on xstream

-GUI: {Stackstomrm URL}/#/actions/xstream.vm.build

-CLI: st2 run xstream.vm.build

-Required Parameters:

-* Tenant: Name of Tenant to be used in creating VM

-* ServiceOffering: Name of Compute Service Offering

-* ComputeProfile: The compute Profile Name to be utilized

-* Site: Name of the Site to create the VM in

-* Template: Name of the VM Temaplte to be referenced in creating VM

-* VmName: The display name for this VM

-* Description: Description of VM

-* NumCpu: The number of virtual CPUs to add to this VM

-* RamAllocatedMB: The amount of RAM to allocate to this VM in megabytes

-* Group: The business group name for this VM

-* Disks: List of Disks to be added to VM

-      - TenantID: TenantID to be use by Disk

-        TargetSite: SiteID that that Disk will be built in

-        Storage: Name of storage pool to pull from

-        Profile: Storage Profile Name

-        CapacityKB: Disk capacity in Kilobytes

-        DeviceKey: Disk Key from VM"

-*   Networks: List of Networks to attach to VM

-      - TenantID: TenantID to be use by Disk

-        NetworkName: Network Name where NIC is going to connect to (required)

-        AdapterType: Type of Network Card to be utilized

-          - 0: Undefined

-          - 1: VirtualE1000

-          - 2: VirtualPcNet32

-          - 3: VirtualVmxnet2

-          - 4: VirtualVmxnet3

-          - 5: VirtualVmxnet

-          - 6: VirtualE1000e

-        DeviceKey: NIC device key in the template, or 0 if the new NIC should be added

-        MacAddress: NIC MAC address"

-* Customizations: Cloud Init Specs to be passed to VM for build
+GUI: {Stackstorm URL}/#/actions/onboarding.vm.build

+CLI: st2 run onboarding.vm.build

+Parameters:

+* Tenant: Tenant Name that you will be creating VMs inside of

+*  ServiceOffering: The name of the compute/storage/network service offering from which this VM will be created.

+* ComputeProfile:

+* ServiceAllocation:

+* Site: The geographic location for the VM.

+* Template: The name of the hardware template youare using to create this VM.

+* VmName: The user-defined name for the VM.

+* Description: An optional field to describe the purpose of the VM within your environment.

+* Group:

+*   NumCpu: The nuber of Cpus to allocate to the VM

+* CpuHotAddEnabled

+* CpuHotRemoveEnabled

+* RamAllocatedMB: The amount of Virtual Memory to allocate to VM

+* MemoryHotAddEnabled

+* GuestOsType: The name of the OS that will be loaded into this VM.

+* Disks:

+    - Storage: datastore-23

+      Profile: Storage profile name

+      CapacityKB: Amount of KB per disk

+      DeviceKey: Disk ID to assign this storage inside of VM (default to 2000 for first exsisting disk, 0 for new disk)

+* Networks:

+    - NetworkName: vxw-dvs-33-virtualwire-53-sid-100032-monitoring-nsx-tss-vm.sss.mnss01

+      AdapterType: Type(s) of NIC card(s).
+Valid NIC types : Undefined = 0, VirtualE1000 = 1, VirtualPcNet32 = 2, VirtualVmxnet2 = 3, VirtualVmxnet3 = 4, VirtualVmxnet = 5, VirtualE1000e = 6

+      DeviceKey:  NIC ID to assign this network inside of VM (default to 2000 for first exsisting disk, 0 for new nic)

+      MacAddress: If required, Macaddress to impress on VM

+*   Customizations: See [cloudinit](https://cloudinit.readthedocs.io/en/latest/) spec for valid options

+# **Install**

+If git

+st2 pack install <git>

+If debian:

+sudo apt-get install stackstorm-xstream

+# **Configuration**

+st2 pack config xstream

+# **Development**

+Use the [stackstorm-devel](https://github.emcrubicon.com/virtustream-stackstorm/stackstormdev) repo to stand up a stackstorm instance and add your local copy of the repo.

+1. Edit mount file

+2. vagrant reload

+3. vagrant ssh

+4. Follow configuration steps above.